thewhitetulip/build-app-with-python-antitextbook/manuscript/02-more-about-language.md

 # Understanding the program

-## How to run Python scripts?
+## How to run Python code?

 Watch on [YouTube](https://www.youtube.com/watch?v=wSqRUTS7uAg)

-There are two ways of running Python programs, Interactive and Batch.
+There are two modes of running Python code: Interactive and Batch.

 #### Interactive mode
-In the Interactive mode, code is typed inside an interpreter session which gets evaluated immediately.
+Code is typed inside an interpreter session which gets evaluated immediately.
 This mode is suitable for small edits.

-To start the Python interpreter, type `python3` or `python` in the terminal.
-You should see something like this.
+To start the interpreter, type `python3` or `python` on your machine, when the interpreter starts, it should look like this:

 ```
     Python 3.6.0 (default, Jan 13 2017, 22:22:15)